Artificial turf

-Artificial turf is a surface of synthetic fibers made to look like natural grass, used in sports arenas, residential lawns and commercial applications that formerly used grass.
-It is durable and easily maintained without irrigation or trimming.
-Covered stadiums may require it, lacking sunlight for photosynthesis.
-Downsides include periodic cleaning requirements and heightened health concerns about the petroleum and toxic chemicals used to make it.
+Artificial turf is a surface of synthetic fibers made to look like natural grass, used in sports arenas, residential lawns, and commercial applications that traditionally use grass.
+It is much more durable than grass and easily maintained without irrigation or trimming, although periodic cleaning is required.
+Stadiums that are substantially covered or at high latitudes often use artificial turf, as they typically lack enough sunlight for photosynthesis and substitutes for solar radiation are prohibitively expensive and energy-intensive.
+Disadvantages include increased risk of injury especially when used in athletic competition, as well as health and environmental concerns about the petroleum and toxic chemicals used in its manufacture.

-Artificial turf first gained substantial attention in 1966, when ChemgGrass was installed in the year-old Astrodome, developed by Monsanto and rebranded as AstroTurf, now a generic trademark (registered to a new owner) for any artificial turf.
+Artificial turf first gained substantial attention in 1966, when ChemGrass was installed in the year-old Astrodome, developed by Monsanto and rebranded as AstroTurf, now a generic trademark (registered to a new owner) for any artificial turf.

 The first-generation system of shortpile fibers without infill of the 1960s has largely been replaced by two more.
 The second features longer fibers and sand infill and the third adds recycled crumb rubber to the sand.
+Compared to earlier systems, modern artificial turf more closely resembles grass in appearance and is also considered safer for athletic competition.
+However, it is still not widely considered to be equal to grass.
+Sports clubs, leagues, unions, and individual athletes have frequently spoken out and campaigned against it, while local governments have enacted and enforced laws restricting or banning its use.

 History

 David Chaney, who moved to Raleigh, North Carolina, in 1960 and later served as Dean of the North Carolina State University College of Textiles, headed the team of Research Triangle Park researchers who created the first notable artificial turf.
 That accomplishment led Sports Illustrated to declare Chaney as the man "responsible for indoor major league baseball and millions of welcome mats."

 Artificial turf was first installed in 1964 on a recreation area at the Moses Brown School in Providence, Rhode Island.
 The material came to public prominence in 1966, when AstroTurf was installed in the Astrodome in Houston, Texas.
 The state-of-the-art indoor stadium had attempted to use natural grass during its initial season in 1965, but this failed miserably and the field conditions were grossly inadequate during the second half of the season, with the dead grass painted green.
 Due to a limited supply of the new artificial grass, only the infield was installed before the Houston Astros' home opener in April 1966; the outfield was installed in early summer during an extended Astros road trip and first used after the All-Star Break in July.

-The use of AstroTurf and similar surfaces became widespread in the U.S. and Canada in the early 1970s, installed in both indoor and outdoor stadiums used for baseball and football.
+The use of AstroTurf and similar surfaces became widespread in the United States (U.S.) and Canada in the early 1970s, installed in both indoor and outdoor stadiums used for baseball and American football.
 More than 11,000 artificial turf playing fields have been installed nationally.
 More than 1,200 were installed in the U.S. in 2013 alone, according to the industry group the Synthetic Turf Council.